domnoble/magento2-apache-mysql-php-docker-dev/README.md

 --use-rewrites=1
 ```

-if you installed magento2 from magento.com and did a GUI install you may want to remove the sample data:

-`php bin/magento sampledata:remove`

 you can set magento to development mode with

 `php bin/magento deploy:mode:set development`

+you may want to add the sample data, you need to be in dev mode for this to work :

+`php bin/magento sampledata:deploy`

+and upgrade magento to reflect the changes

+`php bin/magento setup:upgrade`

 you can clear magento cache using :